devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-create-directories.md

 ## Additional things to learn.

 There are total `seven` type of files in Linux.
-Explore each of them.
-Directory and file is two of them.
+Explore each of them. `Directory` and `regular file` is two of them.

 Types: Directory, Regular File,